Meet Carl Vinson’s First Woman Maintenance Officer

 |Downloads:

-This work, Meet Carl Vinson’s First Woman Maintenance Officer, by PO3 Emily Bennett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Meet Carl Vinson’s First Woman Maintenance Officer, by PO3 Derek Kelley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Meet Carl Vinson’s First Woman Maintenance Officer